MEPG: A Minimalist Ensemble Policy Gradient Framework for Deep Reinforcement Learning: Introduction

 \section{Introduction}

-One of the main driving factors for the success of the current deep learning research paradigm is that intelligent systems can obtain open-world perceptions from large amounts of data \cite{brown2020language,he2016deep} through high-capacity function approximators (neural networks, for instance).
-Deep reinforcement learning (DRL) follows this research paradigm, using neural networks for function approximation to solve sequential decision-making problems, and has achieved great success in a wide range of domains such as board games \cite{alpha}, video games \cite{nature_dqn,starcraft}, robot manipulation \cite{sac}, etc.
+One of the main driving factors for the success of the deep learning research is that intelligent systems can obtain open-world perceptions from large amounts of data \citep{brown2020language, he2016deep} through high-capacity function approximators.
+Deep reinforcement learning (DRL) follows this paradigm, using neural networks for function approximation to solve sequential decision-making problems, and has achieved great success in a wide range of domains such as board games \citep{alpha}, video games \citep{nature_dqn, starcraft}, robot manipulation \citep{sac}, etc.